 Once the petition is filed you are required to attend, about one month later, a trustee meeting.
 This bankruptcy meeting is held at the federal building in Des Moines, Iowa.
 The trustee is an attorney appointed by the court to review your petition and paperwork.
 He is also empowered to take from you any assets you own which may not be protected or exempt and which he, the trustee, can sell and then use the funds to pay to your creditors.
 Iowa exemption laws set forth what property you are allowed to keep when you file bankruptcy.
 These laws are fairly liberal and allow most people to keep most of what they own.
-A description of Iowa exemption statutes is here (insert link to Miller red button "What Assets can I keep").
+A description of Iowa exemption statutes is here.

 At the trustee's meeting the trustee will ask you various questions to verify that the information provided in the petition is accurate.
 This is not a hearing before a judge and you will not be on a witness stand, but you will be under oath and must answer all trustee's questions honestly.
 Usually this meeting lasts only a few minutes.
 This office will fully prepare you for this meeting and, of course, Mr. Miller will be there with you.

 Two (2) months following this trustee's meeting, or about three (3) months after we file the petition, the court will enter a Discharge Order and your case is completed.